USC-Lavalab/f24-cookbook/tips.md

 - **Daniel** definitely click on the video tutorial link from james' recipe
 - **Amrita** make sure to taste your gravy in between steps to ensure it has enough spices and salt!
 - **Akhil** simple asf, even i can make it.
 Easy money just don't burn the garlic
+- **Jerry** this is a recipe passed down through generations, def not chatgpt